FabienGreard/scripts-utils/README.md

 This script will install dependency and basic feature such as npm, git, nodejs (only works for debian and Ubuntu based Linux distributions)

-### restart.sh
+### monit.sh

-This script will restart the web-server
+This script will manage pm2 instances